FreshVine/Documentation-Site/src/content/guide/applications/intro.md

 ## Portal Site

 The Portal Site is Fresh Vine's "public" site, where your community members can log in.
-They get your online directory of members (set by you), and can edit their own basic contact information, as well as those of their immediate family.
+They get your online directory of members (set by you), and can edit their own basic contact information, as well as that of their immediate family.

 ### More Details